Kyle Spence

-Kyle Cameron Walter Spence (born 14 January 1997) is a professional footballer who plays as a winger for Karvan in the Azerbaijan Premier League.
+Kyle Cameron Walter Spence (born 14 January 1997) is a professional footballer who plays as a winger for Maccabi Petah Tikva in the Israeli Premier League.
 Born in England, he has represented Scotland at youth international level.

 Born in Croydon, Spence began his career with local club Crystal Palace before joining Coventry City who he made his professional debut for later that year.
 He has since played in Norway, Lithuania and Germany.

 Club career

 Career in England

 Born in Croydon, Surrey, Spence attended Oasis Academy Shirley Park and trained at Fulham Academy but chose to sign with the Crystal Palace Academy.
-He played for Croydon Schools FA and Surrey Schools FA U14 county team, they won the English Schools U14 National County Cup final on 10 May 2011 by beating Oxford 4–3 on penalties at Brentford's Griffin Park and featured notable players, such as, Jeremie Boga, Patrick Roberts and Ryan Sweeney.
+He played for Croydon Schools FA and Surrey Schools FA U14 county team, which won the English Schools U14 National County Cup final on 10 May 2011 by beating Oxford 4–3 on penalties at Brentford's Griffin Park and featured notable players, such as, Jeremie Boga, Patrick Roberts and Ryan Sweeney.
 The following year, Spence went on to win the national title on 24 April 2012 with his school, as they beat Ribblesdale High School 3–0 at Derby County's Pride Park Stadium.
-On 7 May 2013, he won the Crystal Palace Oasis Academy player of the year.
+On 7 May 2013, he won the Crystal Palace Oasis Academy Player of the year.
 Spence was part of the Crystal Palace Academy squad coached by John Salako and Mark Bright.

 Spence joined Coventry City in 2014.
 He made his professional debut as a substitute on 2 September 2014 in a 1–0 Football League Trophy win over Wycombe Wanderers, coming on to replace Mohamed Coulibaly after 80 minutes.
 Following his progression with the U18 squad, Spence was offered a professional contract with the club but he did not sign the deal and left Coventry City in the summer of 2015.

 After spending time on trial at Millwall, Spence re-signed with Coventry City for the second time in February 2016, until the end of the season.
 After making his return, Spence played in the club's reserve side for the season and signed a one-year contract extension with Coventry City.
 Following this, he made his first team appearance of the 2016–17 season, coming on as a 67th-minute substitute, in a 0–0 draw against Shrewsbury Town on 13 August 2016.
 His second appearance of the season came on 23 August 2016 came against Norwich City in the second round of the League Cup, as the club lost 6–1.
 Having made two appearances in all competitions, Spence was released at the end of the 2016–17 season.

 Spence joined Hampton & Richmond Borough on 4 August 2017.
 He made his debut for the club, coming on as a 55th-minute substitute, in a 1–1 draw against East Thurrock United on 5 August 2017.
 Spence went on to make four appearances for Hampton & Richmond Borough before leaving the club to join Kingstonian on 29 August 2017 and then joined East Grinstead Town the following month.